aiegoo/documentation/_wiki/blog/2022/2022-01-31-skydrones.md

 | Ambient temperature | -40°C-..+50°C | -40°C-..+50°C
 | Production volume | Low to Medium | Medium to High

-### Enterprise
+> Enterprise

 ![image](https://user-images.githubusercontent.com/42961200/151492959-ef6ef9f2-48c0-49d5-9043-b31001c313bb.png)

 ​'s Enterprise edition is intended for prototyping and low to medium volume drone production.
 Quick and easy installation thanks to the dedicated mounting holes and integrated heatsink for power dissipation.

-### Core
+> Core
 ![image](https://user-images.githubusercontent.com/42961200/151492991-ce5015c2-62dd-4c50-bcec-f3f39b84ac3d.png)

-​'s Core edition is intended for medium to high volume production and deep integration with customer's hardware.
+​[SmartAP Airlink]()'s Core edition is intended for medium to high volume production and deep integration with customer's hardware.
 It weighs only 89 g and can be attached to a metal frame for optimum cooling.
 Looking for CAD model?
 It's available .

-### Hardware feature highlights
+> Hardware feature highlights
 * Easy to mount
 ![image](https://user-images.githubusercontent.com/42961200/151493051-30bbf6d7-8831-4c8a-b218-6fca1fccaa8a.png)